 The save attribute for a local variable causes its definition to be retained across calls to its subprogram.
 This also makes save variables shared between recursive invocations of a procedure or shared in a do concurrent construct if declared within that construct.

-Supplying an initial value for a local variable implies that it has the save attribute, which might be unexpected by the developer.
-This also makes saved variables shared in a multithreaded environment.
-If a derived type has a component with an initial value, then variables of that type have the save attribute.
+Supplying an initial value for a local variable as part of the declaration implicitly gives it the save attribute, which might be unexpected by the developer.
+However, the default initialization of a component of a variable of derived type does not affect the save attribute of that variable.

 If implicit typing is used, a simple spelling error will unexpectedly introduce a new name.
 The intended effect on the given variable will be lost without any processor diagnostic.